helm/helm/docs/using_helm.md

 Values that have been `--set` can be cleared by running `helm upgrade` with `--reset-values` specified.

+FUN NOTE: The `upsert` command for installing a Helm chart is `helm upgrade --install`, which will install the chart if it is not already installed.

 #### The Format and Limitations of `--set`

 The `--set` option takes zero or more name/value pairs.
 At its simplest, it is